 The Conjunctive Adverb

-Recognize a conjunctive adverb when you see one.
+Recognize a conjunctive adverb when you find one.

 When the job of an adverb is to connect ideas, we call it a conjunctive adverb.